n8gray/QLColorCode/ReadMe.txt

 uncompress it somewhere, then make a symbolic link to that location from ./highlight

-You'll also need to apply the relevant patch-highlight-*.diff patches.
-After that you should be able to build as usual from Xcode.

 As an aside, by changing colorize.sh you can use this plugin to render any file type that you can convert to HTML.
 Have fun, and let me know if you do anything cool!